C# Factory Method

 If the classes change, you must change the client code to accommodate the new implementation.
 This makes your code tightly coupled and difficult to extend.

-The Factory Method pattern decouples the client code from the implementation of the objects being created.
+The Factory Method pattern decouples the client code from the implementation of the objects.

 The client code only needs to know the factory interface, which provides a way to create objects without knowing the specific implementation of the objects it creates.